Mundoonan Aboriginal School [1911 - 1916]

 'Eighteen Aboriginal children from the various camps around Yass were collected on Monday morning by Mr Inspector Brennan, who marched them to the school prepared for them at St Augustine's.
 The youngsters presented a clean and healthy appearance, and appeared highly pleased at the opportunity afforded them of attending school.
 Dean O'Keeffe deserves great credit for his efforts in endeavouring to do something in the way of educating these poor outcasts; and it is hoped the Aborigines Protection Society will vote some of the funds at its disposal to assist in their education'.

-Dean O’Keeffe arranged separate accommodation for them at St Augustine’s whilst a special ‘Yass Black’s schoolroom’ was built in the grounds.
-On 12 October 1883, its foundation stone was officially laid by the Dean at an assembly of over 200 pupils from the two convent schools and St Augustine’s.
-Completed in December, it was described as ‘a neat compact brick building on stone foundation’.
-The Aboriginal pupils, ranging in age from 5 to 14, were visited later that month by the Catholic school inspector, Thomas Brennan, Yass police magistrate Captain Fisher, and Thomas Colls MP, all of whom were favourably impressed with their situation and progress.
+Dean O'Keeffe arranged separate accommodation for them at St Augustine's whilst a special 'Yass Black's schoolroom' was built in the grounds.
+On 12 October 1883, its foundation stone was officially laid by the Dean at an assembly of over 200 pupils from the two convent schools and St Augustine's.
+Completed in December, it was described as 'a neat compact brick building on stone foundation'.
+The Aboriginal pupils, ranging in age from 5 to 14, were visited later that month by Yass police inspector Patrick Brennan, police magistrate Captain Fisher, and Thomas Colls MP, all of whom were favourably impressed with their situation and progress.

 State policy on Aboriginal schooling at this time